 The Death Conversation

 The Death Conversation is about discussing and sharing anything and everything relating to the topics of death and dying.
-We recognise that death has become a taboo subject and yet it is the Great Equaliser and a Universal Truth.
+We recognise that owing to an element of denial death has become too much of a taboo subject and yet it is the Great Equaliser and a Universal Truth.
 We can learn to lead fuller, happier lives if we join the conversation.

 The Death Conversation questions norms relating to things you may not have thought about such as:

-Here are some of the most amazing organisations we've come across which are working towards empowering and educating people when it comes to death:
+Here are some of the most useful organisations we've come across which are working towards empowering and educating people when it comes to death:

 Join the conversation

 If you’re interested in the Death Conversation, tune in by following these social media pages and hashtags: